edheltzel/dotfiles/README.md

 - `duti.sh` - Sets the default applications for file types
     - run `./duti/duti.sh` to reset the default applications for file types

-### misc (misc/)

-There isn't anything of substance in the `misc/` directory, it's just a place to store files that don't fit anywhere else and I like to keep handy.

 ### Helper Scripts (scripts/)

 - `functions.sh` - Contains helper functions for symlinked files and printing progress messages